 Want to move fast?
 Jump to the right section below.

 Problems with Sleep Deprivation

 Not getting enough sleep is seriously detrimental to every aspect of life, both in and out of your health.
-There is a range of issues that it causes, many of which you won't even think of aside from just being tired.
+In addition, there is a range of issues that it causes, many of which you won’t even think of aside from just being tired.

-A lack of sleep doesn't just effect your mood or thought process either.
+A lack of sleep doesn’t just affect your mood or thought process either.
 It causes physical issues as well as mental issues too.
 When you don’t get enough sleep, your body is not able to let your brain recharge to be back in its cognitive prime and keep you fresh and sharp.
-Your response time will be lower, as well as your capability to think quickly.
-Your muscles and even your digestive system will feel the brunt of the problem too, as nothing has the downtime to be able to work as it’s supposed to.
+As a result, your response time will be slower, and your capacity to think quickly.
+Your muscles and even your digestive system will feel the brunt of the problem, too, as nothing has the downtime to be able to work as it’s supposed to.
 It’s surprising how much work your body does when you sleep!

-Believe it or not, overeating during the day, and the more well known consuming too much caffeine can also be vast contributors to sleep issues.
-They can cause you all kind of problems late at night, and they can be the very thing standing between you and getting a good night's sleep.
-You need to really watch what you're consuming and when to deal with this one.
-The problem is, however, that when you're tired, it's also easy to have a lowe impulse control and find yourself consuming excess calories and caffeine to help perk you up .
-This creates a vicious circle which you don't want to be a part of.
+Believe it or not, overeating during the day and the more well-known consuming too much caffeine can also be vast contributors to sleep issues.
+They can cause you all kinds of problems late at night, and they can be the very thing standing between you and getting a good night’s sleep.
+So you need to really watch what you’re consuming and when to deal with this one.
+However, the problem is that when you’re tired, it’s also easy to have low impulse control and find yourself consuming excess calories and caffeine to help perk you up.
+This creates a vicious circle which you don’t want to be a part of.

 How Exercise Solves Sleeping Issues

 It’s important to remember, though, that there’s always something that can be done to help your sleeping situation, and exercising is just one of the many things that can be an incredible way to do it.